Can I Refuse a Sobriety Test in Tarrant County?

 - You refused to submit to the test.

-Speak with a Tarrant County DWI lawyer from theLaw Offices of Jeff C. Kennedy as soon as possible.
-We can discuss your case during a free initial consultation, so call us at 817-605-1010 or complete our website contact form below.
+Reach out and schedule a consultat with Jeff C. Kennedy as soon as possible.
+He can discuss your case during a free initial consultation.